 Bukayo Saka new contract: Arsenal winger agrees new long-term deal at Emirates Stadium

-Saka, whose previous deal was due to expire in June 2027, is finalising a new and improved contract which will take him up to 2031.
+Saka, whose previous deal was due to expire in June 2027, is finalising a new and improved package until 2031.

 - Transfer Centre LIVE! | Arsenal news & transfers🔴⚪